Abdul Waheed Chowdhury: Career

-During the partition while he was serving in the Supreme Commanders Headquarters Joint Defense Council in Delhi at the Infantry Directorate, Pakistan Cell, he played a crucial role in formulating the Pakistan Army and he was instrumental in the creation of East Bengal Regiment.
+During the partition while he was serving in the Supreme Commanders Headquarters Joint Defence Council in Delhi at the Infantry Directorate, Pakistan Cell, he played a crucial role in formulating the Pakistan Army and he was instrumental in the creation of East Bengal Regiment.
 He was then transferred to Rawalpindi GHQ Pakistan Army where he was involved in formulating Pakistan's military training doctrine.
 During the Indo-Pakistani War of 1947-1948, he was entrusted with the formation of the East Bengal Regiment, laying the foundation for the Senior Tigers.
-In November 1947, Major A. W. Chowdhury raised the proposal to Field Marshal Claude Auchinleck of the necessity for a Bengali major infantry regiment for East Bengal.
-As a result, the East Bengal Regiment was given approval by Joint Defense Council and Supreme Commander Field Marshal Claude Achinlek.
+In November 1947, Major A. W. Chowdhury raised the proposal to Field Marshal Claude Auchinleck of the necessity for a Bengali infantry regiment for East Bengal.
+As a result, the East Bengal Regiment was given approval by Joint Defence Council and Supreme Commander Field Marshal Claude Achinlek.
 Head of State & Government of Pakistan Governor General Muhammad Ali Jinnah inaugurated East Bengal Regiments, raising sermons on 15 February 1948.
 Major Abdul Waheed Chowdhury was the first to command, raise and see its initial training.
-The Bengalis all across the defense forces of Pakistan faced discrimination in the center from West Pakistani Army officers to the chagrin of ethnic Bengali Army officers.
-Later he served in East Pakistan Police from 152 to 1962 as Superintendent of Police in Dhaka and Chittagong and Rajshahi District.
+The Bengalis all across the defence forces of Pakistan faced discrimination in the centre from West Pakistani Army officers to the chagrin of ethnic Bengali Army officers.
+Later he served in East Pakistan Police from 1952 to 1962 as Superintendent of Police in Dhaka and Chittagong and Rajshahi District.

 Later life

-After his glorious military career in WWII British Indian Army and pioneering role in Pakistan Army he was victimized of rascal discrimination in Pakistan Army by West Pakistani Army Officers he was forced to leave the Army and joined East Pakistan Police Force in 1951 till 1962 he was in served there as Superintendent of Police.
+After his glorious military career in WWII British Indian Army and pioneering role in Pakistan Army he was victimized of discrimination in Pakistan Army by West Pakistani Army Officers he was forced to leave the Army and joined East Pakistan Police Force in 1951 till 1962 he was in served there as Superintendent of Police.